Gretel - Turn Your LinkedIn Profile into a Job Magnet

 Customize your headline.

-LinkedIn will automatically fill in your current job title and employer in as your headline, but you can (and should) change that to something that describes what you really do and are.
+And you are much more than your current job title or company, so instead of that default, you can (and should) change your headline to something that describes what you really do and are.

 If you had a tagline in the context of your career, what would it be?
 Use that.